Seeding Change in Central Asia, Part I: Better Seed Genetics = Better Everything

 What’s unfolding on this farm is more than a project—it’s an experiment in sustainability, innovation, and long-term impact.

-Photo: Ben Brimlow (left) taking a quick break with local colleagues.
+Photo: Ben Brimlow (left) taking a quick break with local farm operators.

 A “Triple Threat” Approach to Agriculture